astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 <TabItem value="cloudembedd">

-If there is no `embedding_column` parameter defined the `@task.weaviate_import` decorator will assume that the embeddings are to be computed by Weaviate using the vectorizer provided to the environment variable `DEFAULT_VECTORIZER_MODULE` in the [`docker-compose.override.yaml`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/docker-compose.override.yml) file.
+If there is no `embedding_column` parameter defined, the `@task.weaviate_import` decorator will assume that the embeddings are to be computed by Weaviate using the vectorizer provided to the environment variable `DEFAULT_VECTORIZER_MODULE` in the [`docker-compose.override.yaml`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/docker-compose.override.yml) file.
 In this use case the default vectorizer is [`text2vec-openai`](https://weaviate.io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-openai).

 ```python